gchq/stroom-annotations/README.md

 A service that handles CRUD operations for Annotations and the Annotation Types

 ## stroom-persistence
 This module connects to a MariaDB database for storing the annotations.
-Uses the Flyway module to build the database, then jOOQ to generate the code for interfacing to it.
+Uses the Flyway module to build the database

 ### Making a database change in dev
 Obviously you'll lose test data if you do this.